Welcome to the MCDS-Therapy website!

 together to fight skeletal dysplasia

-The rarity of MCDS means that our project and clinical trial were only possible with an international effort.
-We are proud to say that 11 European and Australian partners are currently working on this research project.
-MCDS patients will be recruited into the trial from seven countries!
+We are international.
+The rarity of MCDS means the project is only possible as an international effort.
+11 European and Australian partners are working together on the research project.
+Patients will be recruited into the trial from seven countries.

 Click the hotspots on the map or the logos below to find out more about each of our partners.